official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 resolution, but from late‑September onwards that was not the case.

-964. In his statement Lord Goldsmith wrote that there “was an inconsistent approach within Government about the level of engagement that was expected” from him.351
+964. In his statement Lord Goldsmith wrote that there “was an inconsistent approach within Government about the level of engagement that was expected” from him.[^351]

-965. In the period between his meeting with Mr Blair on 22 October and his “telephone call” with Mr Straw on 7 November, his “views were not sought”; and “During that period … important changes [to the draft resolution] occurred.”352
+965. In the period between his meeting with Mr Blair on 22 October and his “telephone call” with Mr Straw on 7 November, his “views were not sought”; and “During that period … important changes [to the draft resolution] occurred.”[^352]

-350 Statement, 4 January 2011, paragraph 1.9.
+[^350]: Statement, 4 January 2011, paragraph 1.9.
-351 Statement, 4 January 2011, paragraph 1.11.
+[^351]: Statement, 4 January 2011, paragraph 1.11.
-352 Statement, 4 January 2011, paragraph 1.2.
+[^352]: Statement, 4 January 2011, paragraph 1.2.

 370

-The Report of the Iraq Inquiry966.
-Identifying those changes, Lord Goldsmith wrote:
+966. Identifying those changes, Lord Goldsmith wrote:

-“In particular … OP2 said that Iraq was being given a ‘final opportunity’ to comply with its obligations; OP4 contained the words ‘for assessment’; and OP13 recalled that the Council had repeatedly said that there would be ‘serious consequences’ as a result of Iraq’s continued violation of its obligations.”353
+“In particular … OP2 said that Iraq was being given a ‘final opportunity’ to comply with its obligations; OP4 contained the words ‘for assessment’; and OP13 recalled that the Council had repeatedly said that there would be ‘serious consequences’ as a result of Iraq’s continued violation of its obligations.”[^353]

 967. Lord Goldsmith identified the addition stipulating that any further material breaches would be reported to the Council for assessment in the text of what became OP4, as the “most important” of those changes.

-968. In addition, there had been “no further meetings” between Lord Goldsmith and “Ministers or officials of the FCO on this … prior to adoption of the resolution”.354
+968. In addition, there had been “no further meetings” between Lord Goldsmith and “Ministers or officials of the FCO on this … prior to adoption of the resolution”.[^354]

 969. Lord Goldsmith wrote that after 18 October there had been “no further requests” for advice: